LosBombz/framework-sketches/angular-ish/README.md

-    * built in directives could be useful ex: ng-repeat, ng-click, ng-if - though this could also be mitigated using control flow packaged with something like handlebars or some other templating language with some functionality sprinkled in for user events like click, mouseenter, scroll, etc
+    * built in directives could be useful ex: ng-repeat, ng-click, ng-if - though this could also be mitigated using control flow packaged with something like handlebars or some other templating language with some functionality sprinkled in for user events like click, mouseenter, scroll, etc.
 2. Services
     * built in services could be useful ex: $window
 3. Router